carac01/Front-End-JavaScript/Lesson_1_Introduction.md

 You don't arrange nothing new at the moment if you are able to realise WebDesign:

-* Full text editor o IDE, [anything from the list](https://programadorwebvalencia.com/mejores-editores-en-dise%C3%B1o-web/) will be enough.
+* Full text editor or IDE, [anything from the list](https://programadorwebvalencia.com/mejores-editores-en-dise%C3%B1o-web/) will be enough.
 * Web Browser.

 #### Where do I put my JS code?